HannaTubolets/test-tweet-card/README.md

 # Tweet Cards

 Сreated interactive cards for tweets.
+Criteria:
-Criteria: ● The layout is fixed in px, semantic and valid. ● No errors in the browser console. ● The work is done on React. ● Interactivity works according to the specification. ● The code is formatted and uncommented.
+● The layout is fixed in px,semantic and valid.
+● No errors in the browser console.
+● The work is done on React.
+● Interactivity works according to the specification.
+● The code isformatted and uncommented.

 This project was created with the help of
 [Create React App](https://github.com/facebook/create-react-app).